Download the PDF flier for 2014-2015 Professional Development for Artists series here.

 Books and related materials available for reading in the Main Gallery which cover issues of being an artist, including overviews of how to manage your career, as well as books related to living a creative life.
 For each current Main Gallery exhibition there is also a selection of books providing additional information about exhibition themes.

-See the PRG Resources Library PDF for a complete list of resources available.
+See the Art Resources Library PDF for a list of resources available.

 FREE Portfolio Review & Art Resource Fair Saturday, February 28, 2015, 1pm-4pm